-We will pass your application to the Supervisor (The New Zealand Guardian Trust Company Limited) who will decide if you are able to make a withdrawal.
+The Supervisor (The New Zealand Guardian Trust Company Limited) will decide if you are able to make a withdrawal.
 If your application is approved, you'll be treated as if you've reached your KiwiSaver Retirement Age.
 If you make a withdrawal because of a congenital condition that is life-shortening, you will be able to withdraw all of your BNZ KiwiSaver balance if you choose.
 You will no longer be eligible to receive any Government contributions, and your employer can stop their contributions.